xingxingso/Laravel-5.7-From-Scratch/README.md

 > Our next core concept focuses on configuration.
-Luckily, Laravel makes environment-specific settings (development, testing, production, etc.) a breeze to setup and reference.
+Luckily, Laravel makes environment-specific settings (development, testing, production, etc.) a breeze to setup and referencereference.

 ### Note